OpenBfS/UncertRadio/docs/first_steps.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Note: In most cases the associated literature for an example project is
-cited within the projects; see TAB “Procedure” after loading a project.
+cited within the projects; see TAB "Procedure" after loading a project.
-See also Help topic “Used literature”.
+See also Help topic "Used literature".

 In the mid of the year 2021, all projects were checked with respect to
 the correct use of physical units.
 Only very few errors were found and